Saturday, 3 May 2025

 ANALYSIS OF AUTOSOMAL MATCHES TO THE SAUM FAMILY

-Several family members have had DNA tests done with a variety of the popular testing companies: Familytree DNA, My Heritage, Ancestry DNA, 23& Me and Living DNA.
+Several or my family members have had DNA tests done with a variety of the popular testing companies: Familytree DNA, My Heritage and Ancestry DNA.
 Some of these results have also been uploaded to GEDMATCH.
 I have tried to take advantage of every clue leading to the family that Charles Edwards’ father came from.
-The tools on the various sites vary significantly in terms of the information provided and what can be done with that information to narrow down matches.
+The tools on the various sites vary significantly in terms of the information provided and the tools available to narrow down matches.

 Except for Ancestry DNA, the testing sites provide chromosome information for where a test taker and a match share DNA on a particular chromosome and the amount of such match expressed in centimorgans (cM).
 This enabled me to make a spreadsheet for overlap areas on chromosomes where the same DNA was shared by one or more matches, meaning that it was likely inherited from the same ancestor some distance up all their trees.